MCP-Flow: Facilitating LLM Agents to Master Real-World, Diverse and Scaling MCP Tools: MCP-Flow

 \subsection{Automated MCP Server \& Tool Collection}

 In the first stage, we collect a large set of MCP servers from diverse sources and endpoints.
-The scale of our collection surpasses the combined size of all existing MCP-related studies.
-After deduplication, we then collect tool information through local deployment.
+The scale of our collection surpasses the combined size of all previous MCP-related studies.

-\textbf{Web-Agent Automated Server Crawling.} To accommodate the rapid growth of MCP servers, we propose an automated collection pipeline primarily driven by web agents.
+\paragraph{Web-Agent Automated Server Crawling.} To accommodate the rapid growth of MCP servers, we propose an automated collection pipeline primarily driven by web agents.
 Specifically, we employ Playwright, an MCP-compatible web agent, to systematically navigate widely used MCP marketplaces and websites.
 This implementation ensures timely adaptation to modifications and newly added servers.
 The process is illustrated in Figure~\ref{fig:web_agent}, with efficiency analysis in Section~\ref{sec:experiment_efficiency}.

 Within a human-defined workflow, the agent autonomously navigates to the target server's dedicated page and retrieves its configuration file (in JSON format) via page snapshots.
 Our pipeline supports various platforms, \texttt{Smithery}, \texttt{Glama}, \texttt{MCP.so}, \texttt{MCPHub}, \texttt{PipeDream}, and \texttt{PulseMCP} (\texttt{DeepNLP}).
-In principle, this web agent–based approach is applicable to any well-structured website with minimal human modification.
-Unlike traditional web crawlers, which typically require detailed parsing logic tailored to each website's HTML structure, our approach operates with high-level instructions, avoiding low-level code dependencies. \uline{This design not only offers cross-platform generalization but also simplifies adaptation to future marketplaces and improves operational flexibility.} Importantly, after our large-scale crawling and pre-processing, researchers \uline{only need to execute the pipeline incrementally for newly released servers}, rather than restarting the entire process.
+In principle, this agent–based approach is applicable to any well-structured website with minimal human modification.
+Unlike traditional web crawlers, which typically require detailed parsing logic tailored to each website's HTML structure, our approach operates with high-level instructions, avoiding low-level code dependencies. \uline{This design not only offers cross-platform generalization but also simplifies adaptation to future marketplaces and improves flexibility.} Importantly, after our large-scale crawling and pre-processing, researchers \uline{only need to execute the pipeline incrementally for newly released servers}, rather than restarting the entire process.
 This design significantly minimizes both time and computational costs.